Welcome! Please come to enjoy the beautiful sights of Our Lady of Sorrows Basilica

 The Central Altar, of Carrara marble, features urns of alabaster and carvings of the Last Supper and other motifs

 related to the Holy Sacrifice of the Mass.
-Murals by Henry Balink and others complete the scene.

-was originally installed in a temporary shrine
+Full-sized Replica of Michelangelo's Pieta, was originally installed in a temporary shrine in the lower

-Baptism of Jesus by St. John, recalling this
+church.
+The window depicts the Baptism of Jesus by St. John, recalling this chapel's original function as a

-Massive brick apse, roofed in tile, recalls
+roofed in tile, recalls

-the brick cathedrals of Northern Europe.
+the brick cathedrals of